Clicky

 How The Digital Keys Work

 The Sea-Doo knows to read the key because there is also a magnet in there.
-This magnet also tells the watercraft to shut off if it’s taken away, as Sea-Doo keys also work as the kill-switch in case you fall off.
+This magnet tells the Sea-Doo to shut off if it’s taken away, as the keys also work as the kill-switch in case you fall off.
+(It’s basically a reed switch, often seen in home security systems, to determine when a window is opened) The key needs to be programmed by special software and hardware that the dealership has.
+This often done with a laptop, the dealerships will require you to bring the whole Sea-Doo to them!!!

-The Sea-Doo key needs to be programmed by special software and hardware that the dealership has.
-This often done with a laptop, the dealerships will require you to bring the whole watercraft to them.
-They can come to your home for an extra charge.
-The process is quick, and many dealerships can squeeze you in, especially if you bring the watercraft to them.
+They can come to your home at an extra charge.
+The process is quick, and many dealerships can squeeze you in, especially if you bring the Sea-Doo to them.

-You can turn off the DESS (digital encrypted security system) function of your watercraft, but you need the dealership to do it for you with the software and hardware.
-Once off, the non-digital-keys can start your watercraft.
+You can turn off the DESS (digital encrypted security system) function of the Sea-Doo, but you need the dealership to do it with their software and hardware.
+Once off, the non-digital-keys can start the Sea-Doo.

-If yours uses a non-digital-key, you can buy the keys online.
-For example, here is a Sea-Doo Spark key that is NOT digital (Amazon Link Ad).
+Most Sea-Doo owners can get a replacement key for a Sea-Doo by taking the PWC to a dealership and asking them to program a new key.
+If your Sea-Doo uses a non-digital-key, you can buy the keys online.
+An example is a Sea-Doo Spark key that is NOT digital (Amazon Link Ad).

 Sea-Doo replacement key

-The Costs to Program A Sea-Doo Lanyard Key
+The Cost to replace and Program A New Key

 What The Multiple Color mean